Sean Go: Early life and education

 Go has stated that, coming from a conservative family, he did not initially receive support from his elders to pursue art as a career.
 However, the death of a close friend from cancer shifted his perspective.
 Go has spoken about the importance of Asian representation in the arts, as creativity is not often encouraged as a career path in traditional households.
 Go also hopes to destigmatize anime and cartoon fandom culture.

 Go holds degrees from UC Berkeley, Emory, Columbia University, and the Fashion Institute of Technology.
 He has earned four master's degrees and three bachelor's degrees.
 He completed his bachelor's degree in 2015 and his law and MBA degrees in 2019.
 His bachelor's degrees are in Business administration, economics, and geography.
 He obtained a master's degree in real estate development from Columbia University in 2021 and a Master of Arts in Art Market Studies from the Fashion Institute of Technology in 2022.
-He is currently pursuing a Master of Arts in Fashion at Parsons Paris.
+He also graduated with a Master of Arts in Fashion from Parsons Paris where he wrote about Asian representation in superhero costumes within the Marvel Cinematic Universe.

 He studied film at USC and is a graduate of the International School of Manila.